Epidemic Transmission Modeling with Fractional Derivatives and Environmental Pathogens: Acknowledgment

 \section{Acknowledgment}

-This study has been supported by the Academy of Finland (330887 to MK, LL) and the UTUGS graduate school of the University of Turku (to MK).
-FN is supported by the Bulgarian Ministry of Education and Science, Scientific Programme “Enhancing the Research Capacity in Mathematical Sciences (PIKOM)”, Contract No. DO1–67/05.05.2022.
-The authors wish to acknowledge CSC–IT Center for Science, Finland, for computational resources.
+This study has been supported by the Academy of Finland (330887 to MK, LL), the European Union’s Horizon 2020 research and innovation program (952914 to LL), and the UTUGS graduate school of the University of Turku (to MK).